-Besides the famous Christmas Markets, there are a lot more traditions around Christmas in Austria.
-Have you heard about the advent time, the typical advent wreath with four candles, o the Krampus?
-In this blog post, you will learn more about the Christmas Traditions in Austria and the pre-Christmas time.
+Austria is a small country in the middle of Europe and a place with many unique traditions.
+In December, the country is transformed into a fairytale.
+Christmas markets and Christmas decoration light up the darkness of the winter season.
+However, besides the famous Christmas markets, there are a lot more traditions around Christmas in Austria.
+Have you heard about the advent time, the typical advent wreath with four candles, or the Krampus?
+In this blog post you will learn more about Christmas traditions in Austria and how the pre-Christmas season is celebrated in Austria.

 Although I’m not a fan of the cold season.
 Christmas time makes one of my most favorite childhood memories.
 White Christmas was still pretty normal during my upbringing.
 I remember the streets covered in snow, the early evening dusk, the warmth of the kitchen-living room and the candlelight of the advent wreath.
-It was cozy, very cozy.
-It was snowing outside.
-And when it was snowing, the world was silent.
-The white veil covered the landscape and the roads.
-I couldn’t hear cars passing.
-Only the occasional sound of the neighbors’ shovel.
+When it was snowing, the world was silent.
+It was comforting to get cozy inside while outside it was freezing.
+The white veil covered the landscape and the streets.
+I couldn’t hear cars driving by.
+Only the occasional sound of the neighbor’s shovel.

-I also enjoyed the culinary delights that came with the pre-Christmas time: gingerbread, nougat chocolate pralines or the sweets of the Nikolas bag.
-Which kid wouldn’t enjoy that?
+The culinary delights that come with the holiday season are also a highlight for many children: gingerbread, nougat chocolates, or the sweets in Nikolas bag.
+What child wouldn’t enjoy that?

-Advent time – the pre-Christmas time in Austria
+Advent – the time leading up to Christmas in Austria

 In Austria, you call the month before Christmas Advent time.
 The word comes from Latin Adventus, which means arrival.
 The arrival of Jesus Christ.

-Christmas Eve is celebrated in Austria on the evening of the 24th.
-This day is not a public holiday.
-But most businesses close at noon.
-On the 25th and 26th, which are public holidays, it is common to celebrate Christmas with the extended family.
+Christmas Eve is celebrated in Austria on the evening of 24 December.
+This is the day when close family members gather together.
+It is not a public holiday, but most shops/offices close at midday.
+The 25th and 26th of December are public holidays, and it is customary to celebrate Christmas with the extended family.
 Young families visit their parents and/or grandparents.
+Many restaurants and supermarkets are closed over the holidays.
+If you want to eat Christmas dinner in a restaurant, you need to make reservations months in advance, especially if it’s a high end restaurant.

-Everything that has to do with Christmas is called Advent in Austria.
+Many things that have to do with Christmas is called Advent in Austria.
 For instance, the countdown calendar is called the Advent calendar.

-Its history dates back to 1839 and was invented by the Evangelical Lutheran theologian Johann Hinrich Wiechern in northern Germany, the founder of the Diakonie.
+The history of the advent wreath dates back to 1839 and was invented by the Evangelical Lutheran theologian Johann Hinrich Wiechern in northern Germany, the founder of the Diakonie.
 He wanted to decrease the waiting time for children from poorer backgrounds.
 The initial advent wreath had four big candles and 20 smaller candles on a wagon wheel that was hanging from the ceiling.
 Later, pine branches were used, and the Catholic Church began to use them as well.
-Since 1930, the Advent wreath is also used in Austria.
+Since 1930, the Advent wreath (Adventkranz in German) is also used in Austria and it became an important tradition.

-I guess the countdown calendar is common around the world.
-In case you don’t know it.
-It is a calendar with 24 “doors”, so it counts the days till Christmas from the 1st of December on.
-And at each door, you can find chocolate or other candies.
-But there are also calendars with toiletries like perfume, tools or giveaways.
-The typical advent is a paper calendar with chocolate, but you can also find it in various shapes and forms.
+The countdown calendar is used all over the world.
+If you don’t know it.
+It is a calendar with 24 “doors”, so it counts the days until Christmas from December 1st.
+At each door you can find chocolate or other sweets.
+But there are also calendars with toiletries like perfume, tools, or giveaways.
+The typical Advent calendar in Austria is a chocolate calendar, but you can also find them in different shapes and forms.
 I once got a reindeer advent calendar made of wood, with small bags with the numbers from 1 to 24 and small gifts in it.

 Saint Nicholas day – traditional celebration in Austria